Leave No Trace: 12 Ways You Can Help

 There are other people on the trail, picnicking in the woods, relaxing on a quiet beach, enjoying the sounds of nature…then you turn up the music and drown it all out.
 Would you like it?
 No, of course not.

 This is a pet hate amongst so many outdoors people.
 Not only do drones invade other people’s privacy and pose a danger from collision, the incessant whining noise is intrusive and can destroy the atmosphere of a place in seconds.

 What Would You Add?

-That’s 12 ideas from me, (and if you’re planning a wild camp, you’ll find some more over here) but if you have any thoughts, comments, personal stories or ideas on the subject start a conversation below – it’s a subject we should all be passionate about!
+That’s 12 ideas from me, (and if you’re planning a wild camp or a bivvy camp follow the links for more info) but if you have any thoughts, comments, personal stories or ideas on the subject start a conversation below – it’s a subject we should all be passionate about, don’t you think?

 Was this article informative (I hope so!)?
 If you found it useful please share and pin it to your Pinterest boards – I’ve love it if you helped others find it too.
 Thanks my lovely xx